-Master's Degree in Innovation, Leadership and Management.
-She has recently gained fellowship with Advance HE and her current research interests include innovation and its impact on organisational success in all sectors.
-Tutor: Greg Tidswell Contact: greg.tidswell@ucleeds.ac.uk Greg is new to the University Centre after recently completing his PGCE in Business education.
-Greg holds a BSc degree in Business and Management from Bradford University with First class honours.
-In addition he was awarded a Masters degree in Peace, Conflict and development with Merit.
-Prior to teaching Greg gained a number of years of management experience working at a range of small to large organisations in the food and hospitality industries.
-In the food industry he worked in team leadership, store manager roles and operational positions before moving on to casino management.
-Course Leader for CMI/CIPD and HE Lecturer Shannon has previous experience in Leadership roles and has accumulated many management skills from previous job roles in the hospitality Industry and has worked within other industry sectors.
-She has lectured within the University Centre for the last Four years and has taught across a variety of modules in Leadership and Management and Business, Enterprise and Management at Levels 4 and 5.
-Shannon also Shannon O'Neill teaches across the professional courses including CIPD and CMI.
-She has completed a
+Tutor Shannon O'Neill

+Email: Shannon.o'neill@ucleeds.ac.uk

+Shannon has previous experience in Leadership roles and has accumulated many management skills from previous job roles in the hospitality Industry and has worked within other industry sectors.

+She has lectured within the University Centre for the last two years and has taught across a variety of modules in Leadership and Management and Business, Enterprise and Management at Levels 4 and 5.
+She has completed a BA (Hons) in Business and Management and a PGCE.

+Programme Manager for Leadership & Tourism & Tutor for Business

+Sarah Lamb

+Contact: sarah.lamb@ucleeds.ac.uk

-Contact: 0113 216 4776 Email: Shannon.o'neill@ ucleeds .ac.uk BA (Hons) in Business and Management and a PGCE. <image/> <image/> <text><text></text></text> Sarah joined the Business team at the University Centre in 2021.
-Prior to taking on the role here, she worked in the Northeast (where she grew up) teaching FE and HE Business at another college and most recently, teaching GCSE and A Level Business at her old high school.
-She holds a 2.1 in Business Management, an MBA and a PGCE in Young Person and Adult Education.
-Her favourite strands of Business to teach are Leadership and Marketing because there are so many innovative and exciting ways for both disciplines to be carried out and applied to real world situations.
-Outside of work, Sarah is a very keen and competitive equestrian and will often be found out and about in rural Northumberland with her horses.
-Futor Becky Whitaker Email: becky.whitaker@ucleeds.ac.uk Becky lectures in the Higher Education Business department and has taught across a range of modules on the Business, Enterprise and Management, Events Management, and Travel and Tourism Foundation Degree courses.
+I'm Sarah and I have recently joined the Business team at the University Centre.
+Prior to taking on the role here, I worked in the North East (where I grew up) teaching FE and HE Business at another college and most recently, I taught GCSE and A Level Business at my old high school.

+I hold a 2.1 in Business Management, Masters in Business Administration and PGCE in Young Person and Adult Education.

+My favourite strands of Business to teach are Leadership and Marketing because there are so many innovative and exciting ways for both of these disciplines to be carried out and applied to real world situations.

+Outside of work, I am a very keen and competitive equestrian and will often be found out and about in rural Northumberland with my horses.

+TutorBecky Whitaker Email: becky.whitaker@ucleeds.ac.uk

+Becky lectures in the Higher Education Business department and has taught across a range of modules on the Business, Enterprise and Management, Events Management, and Travel and Tourism Foundation Degree courses.
 Prior to lecturing, she held managerial and senior roles in revenue, sales, and marketing in the hotel, hospitality, tourism, and events industries.
-She spent 11 years with Marriott Hotels where she opened and managed the Cluster Event Sales Office and was Director of Sales for Leeds Marriott
+She spent 11 years with Marriott Hotels where she opened and managed the Cluster Event Sales Office and was Director of Sales for Leeds Marriott Hotel.

-Hotel.
 She has also owned and managed her own business for the past 11 years that generates leads and ideas on social media and boosts sales conversions in the same sectors.

 She has a BA Hons in Tourism Management from Leeds Beckett University and is involved in running and delivering various training events primarily for events professionals and hospitality teams, as well as delivering events under the umbrella of Sales and Marketing Director for 'The Female Hospitality Network'.

+Student Support Manager

+David Tipple

+Email: david.tipple@ucleeds.ac.uk

-Student Support Manager David Tipple Contact: 0113 235 4669 Email: david.tipple@ucleeds.ac.uk David works as the University Centre's student support manager, offering support in a range of subjects across the pastoral programme.
+David works as the University Centre's student support manager, offering support in a range of subjects across the pastoral programme.
 This new role has been specially designed to assist students' general wellbeing and provide a point of contact for further support.

 Prior to this role, David gained 6 years' experience as a college lecturer teaching on the Sport, Exercise and Science Level 3 programmes.
 He is currently advancing his knowledge by studying for a Masters in Physical Activity and Health, with the aim of conducting further research in this field.

-Academic Skills Coaching Tutor Jo has been with the University Centre for the past two years and supports students who want to improve their grades or are struggling with the certain aspects of academic assessment.
-She helps students develop a range of skills including referencing, paraphrasing and academic writing, and can assist with interpreting and responding to tutor feedback.
-Jo has a BA (Hons) in English and a PGCE in Joanne Mead English Literacy and ESOL.
+Academic Skills Coaching Tutor & Lecturer

+Joanne Mead

-Contact: 0113 235 4669 Email: joanne.mead@ucleeds.ac.uk
+Email: joanne.mead@ucleeds.ac.uk